binxio/cfn-oracle-user-provider/README.md

 After the deployment, the Oracle user 'scott' has been created and granted the CONNECT role.
 The password for the root database user has been obtained by querying the Parameter `/oracle/oracle/password`.

 The RetainPolicy by default is `Retain`.
-This means that the connect role is revoked from the user.
-If you specify drop, it will be dropped and your data will be lost.
+This means that the account is locked.
+If you specify drop, the user will be dropped.
 If you specify `Adopt` as True, a create user will not fail if the user already exists.
-Instead, the password is changed for that user.
+Instead, the password is changed for that user and the account is unlocked.
 This is to allow to deploy to databases with pre-populated users.

 ## Installation